CaptainTacticus/AWS-VPC/README.md

 # AWS-VPC
-Built A VPC for CaptainTacticus
+Built A VPC for CaptainTacticus using terraform

 Multi AZ AWS VPC having public and private subnets using terraform with internet gateway, NAT gateway